Terje Søviknes

-Terje Søviknes (born 28 February 1969) is a Norwegian politician for the Progress Party who has served as the mayor of Bjørnafjorden since 2023.
+Terje Søviknes (born 28 February 1969) is a Norwegian politician for the Progress Party who has served as the mayor of Bjørnafjorden Municipality since 2023.
 He previously served as minister of petroleum and energy from December 2016 to August 2018.
 From December 2019 to January 2020 he was the minister of the elderly and public health.
 He also serves as the party's second deputy leader since 2019, a post he previously held from 1999 to 2001.

-Søviknes was the first politician of his party to become mayor of a Norwegian municipality, namely Os, Hordaland in 1999, and one of the longest-serving, retaining the position for five consecutive elections until his 2016 government appointment.
+Søviknes was the first politician of his party to become mayor of a Norwegian municipality, namely Os Municipality in 1999, and one of the longest-serving, retaining the position for five consecutive elections until his 2016 government appointment.

 Early life and education

-Søviknes was born in Os, Norway to metalworker and fisherman Eirik Søviknes (born 1939) and store clerk Gunn Drange (born 1942).
+Søviknes was born in Os Municipality, Norway to metalworker and fisherman Eirik Søviknes (born 1939) and store clerk Gunn Drange (born 1942).
 He grew up on Søvikneset in Lysefjorden.
 He attended Os Senior high school from 1985 to 1988.
 He earned a degree in marine engineering from Bergen College of Engineering in 1992, and later studied at the Norwegian School of Economics.